scollinselliott/eratosthenes/README.md

   that type and the next earliest context which lacks it.
 Then, the following rules will sample a date accordingly:
-  - `naive`: samples are drawn between the initial threshold sample and the depositional date of that artifact
+  - `naive`: samples are drawn between the initial threshold sample and the depositional date of that artifact.
-  - `earliest`: samples are drawn within the initial threshold boundaries
+  - `earliest`: samples are drawn within the initial threshold boundaries.

+As use dates are drawn between production and depositional dates, if one chooses `"earliest"` as the rule, then the use density is equivalent to that of the `"naive"` production density.

 Using the `result` object above, the densities of the use dates of the following types is computed using the `gibbs_ad_type()` function as